 Studying this course will provide you with the knowledge and skills needed to perform efficient, effective, and engaging marketing.
 You’ll be immersed in key areas of marketing such as consumer behaviour, marketing communications, and market research.
 Through flexible and creative assessment, you’ll build a portfolio of work that demonstrates a range of desirable marketing management skills and behaviours.

 You’ll have the opportunity to gain the Chartered Institute of Marketing’s Level 4 Certificate in Professional Marketing, alongside other practitioner qualifications of your choosing, all as a part of your program of study.
 The BSc (Hons) Marketing Management is the only marketing degree in the UK to be recognised by three different professional bodies.
-By studying at USW, you’re able to join the Chartered Institute of Marketing’s Graduate Gateway program.
-The course is also recognised by the Chartered Institute of Public Relations, and the Institute of Direct and Digital Marketing.
+By studying at USW, you’re able to join the Chartered Institute of Marketing’s CIM Accredited Degree.
+The course is also recognised by the Public Relations and Communications Association (PRCA), and the Institute of Data and Marketing.

 The wellbeing and health and safety of our students and staff is paramount to us.
 We are committed to delivering all of our courses and services as safely as possible.
 Due to the pandemic, the methods and activities adopted for the coming year may differ from those previously published and may be subject to further change through the course of your study if such change is necessary due to public health concerns, health and safety guidance or in response to Government Guidelines.
 USW is committed to providing you with a fantastic student experience and a wealth of support, and you can hear how students have benefitted from this approach here: Learn more about blended learning.

 This year focuses on developing your fundamental knowledge and skills in marketing management, and business management more widely.
 Developing a holistic understanding of business functions and processes enables you to establish transferable skills and integrate a marketing orientation more deeply into your future organisation.
 You’ll study the following modules: